PaNOSC-ViNYL/ase/doc/development/translate.rst

 Translate ASE
 =============

-You can contribute by translating the ASE GUI, :file:`ase-gui`, into your language.
+You can contribute by translating the ASE GUI, :ref:`ase-gui`, into your language.